SamuelParkerTech/BeerReviewDjango/README.md

 This error relates to the age verification modal and only appears once the cookie is in place.
 Updated - I have removed this error by checking if the cookie is present and if so the code will exit.
 12.08.2024

-The Bootsrap Modals are still causing a few issues on the index page
+The Bootstrap Modals are still causing a few issues on the index page, from the Bootstrap css.
 ![image](https://github.com/user-attachments/assets/ba7270b2-3a56-48aa-8e8f-dd6e17f565ab)

+You can see in the Console log a quote from Douglas Adams Hitchhikers series, I added this to check Javascript was working in an early test period and have left it in as an easter egg.

 # Validator Testing